1 The Algebraic Relation Window

 - A relation entry can be completed by selecting the

-Active box of its algebraic window or by pressing the enter key.
+Active box of its algebraic window or by pressing the return key.

 When formula entry is complete